drojdjou/squareroot.js/tutorials/content/canvas-rendering.md

 ```
 If the renderer finds the property `shape` on an object it fill assume it's a function and call it, passing the context as argument.
 The context is already translated, rotated and scaled to the position of the transform, so all is left is to define a path and draw it.
 In the above case you should see a yellow circle with a radius of 25px in the middle of the screen.

 What is important to notice, is that this function will be called at each frame and the shape will be draw on the canvas from scratch each time.
 The shape is not pre-rendered or cached in any way.
-It is possible however to use and image instead, which is siginificanly faster if the shape is complex.
+It is possible however to use and image instead, which works siginificanly faster if the shape is complex.
 Let's add an image now.

 Since transforms can be nested, let's add a `earth` to the `sun`:
 ```